DominickOHara/StabilizationSystemSimulationMSU2024/README.md

 # StabilizationSystemSimulationMSU2024

+Written in C++ Utilizing Raylib, Raygui and a serial library.

 Used to visualize and test stabilization system for rocket; made for rocket research project.

 Features importing servo data across serial ports to visualize the stabilization system;